MaharajaGithub/My_Ecommerce/README.md

 Make better design to make your project looks more good.

-And the app depoyment is done by heroku
+And the app depoyment is done in heroku

 link is https://maha-ecommerce.herokuapp.com/

+And it has also deployed in AWS Cloud for learning purpose :

+IP is 13.232.122.2